MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 4: Configure Azure Container Registry for a secure connection with Azure Container Apps

-In this exercise, you configure a container registry instance for a secure connection from a container app.

-The following Azure resources must be available in your Resource group named RG1:

-- A Container Registry instance that contains one image.
-- A Virtual Network with subnets.
-- Service Bus Namespace

-You've been asked to configure your Azure resources to meet the following requirements:
+You've been asked to configure Azure resources to meet the following requirements:

 - Your resource group must include a user-assigned managed identity.
 - Your container registry must be able to use the managed identity to pull artifacts.
 - Access for the managed identity must be limited using the principle of least privilege.
 - Your container registry must be accessible from a private endpoint on VNET1/PESubnet.

+In this exercise, you'll configure a container registry instance for a secure connection with a container app.

+It will take about 10 minutes to complete the following tasks:

+- Configure a user-assigned managed identity.
+- Configure your container registry with AcrPull permissions for the managed identity.
+- Configure your container registry with a private endpoint connection.

 #### Task 1: Configure a user-assigned managed identity